TEENAGE MENTAL HEALTH STATISTICS

 Depression and bipolar disorder affect approximately 14% of youth age 13-17

-- Adolescent girls are two times more likely to experience depression than boys.
-There could be a biological (brain) reason for this.
-The brain regions affected by depression have high concentrations of sex hormone receptors, which may explain why there is a gender disparity in depression.
+- Adolescent and teenage girls are two times more likely to experience depression than boys.
+The reason for this is likely biologically based, as the brain regions affected by depression have high concentrations of sex hormone receptors.

-Anxiety disorders are amongst the most common mental health disorders in adolescents and teenagers.
-Various kinds of anxiety affect young people, and anxiety disorder can occur during different times in development.
-Younger adolescents are more typically affected by phobias and separation anxiety.
+Anxiety disorders are also hugely common in adolescents and teenagers.
+Nearly one in three adolescents and teenagers meet criteria for an anxiety disorder by the age of 18.
+And while there are various types of anxiety disorders experienced by young people, phobias and separation anxiety tend to be seen the most.
 As peer relationships become more and more important, social anxieties are more likely to develop.
 Nearly one in three adolescents and teenagers meet criteria for an anxiety disorder by the age of 18.

 - Generalized anxiety disorder: 2%